 The marine environment can be harsh and sometimes features dynamic wave loads, poor soils, intense sedimentation, corrosion, sensitive ecosystems, extremely variable tides, heavy seas, ice, earthquakes, and shoreline movement.
-These conditions are challenging to those who invest in infrastructures in such environments.
-The need to protect facilities from moderate-height waves has led PND to develop the partially penetrating wave barrier.
+These environmental conditions are challenging for infrastructure.
+The need to protect facilities from moderate-height waves led PND to develop the partially penetrating wave barrier.

-In 1980, the first PND-designed wave barrier was successfully constructed at a United States Coast Guard facility in Oregon.
+In 1980, the first PND-designed wave barrier was successfully constructed at a U.S. Coast Guard facility in Oregon.
 After a severe storm in 1986 hit the wave barrier, it easily withstood 6-foot waves.